-- Residency requirements: 2 consecutive semesters or 4 summer sessions. - B. Pass the Praxis Test in subject area.

-- C. General Education: Students must have completed an undergraduate program in one of the certification areas offered at Lincoln University (business, English, math, science or social sciences). - D. Subject Specific Courses: The undergraduate classes in the subject area major that have been completed by the student must be equivalent to the classes required by the Department of Elementary and Secondary Education for certification
+- Residency requirements: 2 consecutive semesters or 4 summer sessions. - B. Pass the Missouri Content Area Assessment. - C. General Education: Students must have completed an undergraduate program in one of the certification areas offered at Lincoln University (business, English, mathematics, science or social sciences). - D. Subject Specific Courses: The undergraduate classes in the subject area major that have been completed by the student must be equivalent to the classes required by the Department of Elementary and Secondary Education for certification